Guide to Skiing With Kids – 15 Top Tips

 1) Temper Your Expectations

 Skiing with kids can be challenging, tiring, and frustrating.
 Before you decide to take your kids to the hill, it’s essential to manage your expectations.
-There will be tantrums, there will be tears, and there will be snow up your ski pants.
-But there will also be moments of pure joy when you watch your child sliding down the hill for the first time.
+There will be tantrums, there will be tears, and there will be snow up your pants.
+Skiing with your kids isn’t about clocking vertical.
+Plan your day at their speed and don’t stress yourself out looking at your watch and thinking about lost time.
+It may be slower, but there will also be moments of pure joy when you watch your child sliding down the hill for the first time.

 2) Rent or Buy